Collaboration Tools Statistics & Usage Data for 2026

 So, how often are teams actually using these tools?
 And which features matter most?

-• Daily/Weekly Usage: Microsoft Teams boasts , and Slack’s Workforce Index shows that in their collaboration workflows.
+• Daily/Weekly Usage: Microsoft Teams’ last officially disclosed figure was — Microsoft hasn’t refreshed that number in subsequent earnings, but the trajectory has clearly continued.
+Slack’s Workforce Index shows that in their collaboration workflows.

 • Feature Preferences: The most requested features in 2026?
 AI-powered meeting recaps, real-time translation, deep integrations with CRM/project tools, and robust mobile experiences ().